call-042PE/call-042PE/README.md

 ## Hi my name is Clément alias cain im a french coder/reverser.
 ### - 🔭 I'm currently working on Méphistophélès Project and other stuff that im gonna release soon.
 ### - 🖥️ I know C++/C#/Python and i do some reverse enginnering, game hacking, pentest.
-### - 🤔 I’m looking for coder job so if your searching cool coder here is my discord: cain#1988
+### - I’m looking for coder job so if your searching cool coder here is my discord: cain#1988
-### - ⚡ Fun fact: I love Matrix and Mr.Robot but i think you noticed it :wink:

 <!--
 **call-042PE/call-042PE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.